-$10.5mn Funding Raised in Seed and Series A: How We Got Here and Where We Want to Go
+$10.5mn Funding Raised in Seed and Series A: Where Do We Go Next?

 Appsmith launched a year ago, and since then, we’ve seen tens of thousands of engineers make Appsmith a part of their internal tooling tech stack.
 We’ve seen a lot of community contributions that have made Appsmith better for everyone.